 Federal protections needed: Despite the astounding cave biological diversity found in China, there are no government regulations, nor is there a government agency responsible for managing and protecting cave resources.
 Unfortunately, development projects typically proceed in cave-bearing regions, and tourist caves are developed, without consideration for subterranean resources and the rich biodiversity they often support.
 While environmental conditions are improving and environmental regulations have been strengthened in China, caves and the unique animals they support are likely to remain imperiled as human activities continue to expand.
 Thus, monitoring the environmental conditions of the surface and subsurface of caves identified as supporting rare endemic species populations and/or sensitive ecosystems is recommended.

 Zhao, Y., A.G.
 Glusenkamp, J.J.
 Wynne, D.B.
 Fenolio, D. Soares, M.L.
 Niemiller, M.E.
 Bichuette, & P. Chakrabarty.
 Accepted.
 Diversity, distribution, and conservation of cavefishes in China.
-In Cave Ecology: Drivers of Diversity and Diversification (J.J.
+In Diversity and Speciation of Subterranean Fauna (J.J.
 Wynne, editor).
-Nova Science Publishers, New York.
+John Hopkins University Press, Baltimore, MD.